JetBrains/guide/site/go/tutorials/bedrock_with_go/models_interaction_llama/index.md

 It takes three parameters, let's break it down.

 - **llm** — It is a string that stands for the name of the model to be called (llama3 or anthropic).
-- **output** — It is an output from invoking a model with a response stream.
+- **output** — An output from invoking a model with a response stream.
 - **handler** — This is a function that takes a `context` and a byte slice and returns an error.
 This function is used to process the streaming output.

 If `llm` equals `llama3`, the function `ProcessLlamaStreamingOutput` is called with `output` and `handler` as its arguments.